 - Anorexia, nausea, or vomiting

-In severe or chronic cases, a fistula may have formed.
+In severe or chronic cases, fistulae can form (most commonly colovesical or colovaginal).
 Colovesical fistula can present with pneumoturia, faecaluria, or recurrent UTIs, whilst colovaginal fistulas can present with copious vaginal discharge or recurrent vaginal infections.

 Complications of Diverticular Disease